hlqx/gtk32fa/README.md

 - Early development
 - Works with GNOME.
 - Hasn't been properly tested with anything else.
 - Very scuffed.
-Supports TOTP and HOTP codes.
+- Supports TOTP and HOTP codes.
 - Stores codes in the system keyring.
 - Works well on the Librem 5 QEMU image last I checked.
+- Mostly a learning experience.